ChrisRDavila/The_One_API.Solution/README.md

 * _Newtonsoft_
 * _RestSharp_
 * _Tweetinvi_
-* _TweetSharp_

 ## Description

-# This is a Twitter Bot using C# dotnet avc framework that will post randomized qoutes by the character Ganldalf from all JRR Tolkein material.
-Once mentioned it is set up to post a reply in 10 minutes
+_This is a Twitter Bot using C# dotnet avc framework that will post randomized quotes by the character Ganldalf from all JRR Tolkein material.
+Once mentioned it is set up to post a reply in 10 minutes._

 ## Setup/Installation Requirements